Jazz Chisholm Player Props: Marlins vs. Red Sox

 Jazz Chisholm At The Plate

-- Chisholm has three doubles, a triple, seven home runs and 12 walks while hitting .243.
+- Chisholm is batting .243 with three doubles, a triple, eight home runs and 12 walks.

+- Chisholm enters this game on a four-game hitting streak.
+During his last games, he's hitting .350 with three homers.

+- In 65.9% of his 41 games this season, Chisholm has picked up at least one hit.
+He's also had eight multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.